Each residence hall for incoming students—freshmen and transfers—features a different living-learning theme. Living-learning communities:

 - telephone lines

 - multi-purpose room with study and recreational space

 What is open housing?

-Open housing is a small set of rooms in which assignments are not determined by biological gender.
-This is often seen as a "safe space" for students who feel more comfortable living with students of a different biological gender or students who identify as trans.
-Any questions about open housing can be directed to our Assistant Director for Housing Administrative Services, Brad Rohrer, at email@example.com.
-Please note that students need to actively choose to live in this community, and we will not place students in this community without their knowledge.
+Open Housing is a suite of rooms in which assignments are not determined by biological sex.
+This is often seen as a "safe space" for students who feel more comfortable living with students of a different biological gender, transgender students, or students interested in social justice issues involving gender conformity .
+Please note that students must actively choose to live in this community.
+Any questions or interest in open housing options can be directed to our Assistant Director for Housing Administrative Services, Brad Rohrer, at email@example.com.

 What if I need some sort of special accommodations?